paigematheson14/genome-assembly-calliphora/README.md

 - NB03	GR-AC-CS-235 (i.e., calliphora stygia)
 - NB04	GR-AC-CV-196 (i.e., calliphora vicina)

+My Nanopore data came to me in a basecalled format (i.e., FASTQ).
+However, Nanopore currently uses Guppy to do basecalling which is not as effective as Dorado (Nanopore is going to switch to using Dorado eventually as it is actually better).
+Therefore, we decided that we would start with the raw BLOW5 files and do the basecalling step ourselves.

 # 1. Convert BLOW5/SLOW5 files to POD5

 I used blue-crab (https://github.com/Psy-Fer/blue-crab) to make this conversion: